Biomarkers to pinpoint ovulation and how to find them

 Below are the steps you can take to find your fertile window and the science behind these methods:

 As your body prepares for ovulation, the characteristics of your cervical mucus changes.
 These changes allow the sperm to live longer inside the woman’s body and improve the chances that the sperm will make their way through the fallopian tubes where they can reach the egg.
 If you are not in your fertile window, your cervical mucus may not allow for the sperm to get through.
 Egg white or watery cervical mucus is a good sign you are fertile.
-On the other hand, if your mucus is thick and creamy, that may indicate that you are not in your fertile window.
-There are good online resources and “trying to conceive communities” that can help you learn more about using this technique.
+On the other hand, if your mucus is thick and creamy, that may indicate that you are not in your fertile window (American Pregnancy Association).
+There are good online resources and trying-to-conceive communities that can help you learn more about using this technique.

 Ovulation Predictor Kits (OPK) measure hormonal changes to predict the days before ovulation and the day of ovulation.
 Products you can use at home typically require either urine or saliva samples.
 There is a hormone in your body called the luteinizing hormone (LH) that rises one to two days before you ovulate.
-Urine ‘pee sticks’ detect LH and some detect both LH and estrogen.
+Urine ‘pee sticks’ detect LH, and some detect both LH and estrogen.
 LH typically rises two days before you ovulate and estrogen increases a couple of days before the LH surge.
-To use OPKs using urine, you urinate on a LH test stick that notifies you whether or not there is a surge in this hormone.
+To use OPKs with urine, you urinate on a LH test stick, which then notifies you whether or not there is a surge in this hormone.
 Saliva tests rely on observations made using a small portable microscope.
-When it’s time, your dried salvia may form a fern-shaped pattern to indicate that you are fertile.
+When it’s time, your dried saliva may form a fern-shaped pattern to indicate that you are fertile.

 There are sensors coming to the market that will help pinpoint the elusive fertile window prior to ovulation, which is pretty exciting news for women’s health.
 These sensors measure vaginal temperatures on a continuous basis, which enable for the most controlled for environment (source).
 That is because they measure your true core body temperature and are not impacted by external factors such as air temperature.